SwissLife-OSS/swisslife-oss.github.io/website/blog/2019-29-11-squadron-release.md

 ## Azure Cloud resources

-Whenever possible we recommend to use a container resource to use with Squadron, but there are some cases when there is no replacement for a cloud service.
+Whenever possible we recommend to use a container resource to use with Squadron, but there are some cases when there is no container replacement for a cloud service.
-As an example is [Azure Storage](https://azure.microsoft.com/en-us/services/storage/) where the basic features are available using the [Azurite](https://github.com/Azure/Azurite) emulator.
-But some more advanced features like [leases](https://docs.microsoft.com/en-us/rest/api/storageservices/lease-blob) are only available where using the "real" cloud service.
+An an example is [Azure Storage](https://azure.microsoft.com/en-us/services/storage/) where the basic features are available using the [Azurite](https://github.com/Azure/Azurite) emulator, but some more advanced features like [leases](https://docs.microsoft.com/en-us/rest/api/storageservices/lease-blob) are only available where using the "Real" cloud service.

 For this we have build the functionality the manage Azure services using the management API's.
 Squadron will automatically provision new resources and delete them when the test has completed.
 Another way is to use an existing azure resource and provision some entities for the test and remove them after.
 This can save some time as creating resource is usually a expensive operation.
-The first resource we have implemented for Azure is [Service Bus](../../../../squadron/docs/azure-cloud-servicebus).
+The first resource we have implemented for Azure is [Azure Service Bus](../../../../squadron/docs/azure-cloud-servicebus).

 <!--truncate-->